 Treat mental illness as a medical problem, not a crime

 Untreated and under-treated serious mental illnesses place stress on every facet of the criminal justice system.
-Jails and prisons are ill equipped to to treat psychiatric disorders, yet as many as 1 in 5 incarcerated persons in the United States suffers a serious mental illness.
+Jails and prisons are ill-equipped to treat psychiatric disorders, yet as many as 1 in 5 incarcerated persons in the United States suffers a serious mental illness.
 Once incarcerated, those with serious mental illness are at increased risk of victimization and often do not get the treatment they need, causing even further mental deterioration.
 It is immoral, ineffective, and extremely costly to use the criminal justice system to warehouse our residents living with mental illness.

 Due to the current DA's overly aggressive tactics, many individuals too poor to buy their freedom languish in jail until they're ultimately acquitted or assigned probation and released.
 Their time in jail does nothing to achieve public safety, but it costs them, their families and the city greatly.

 From his years on the City Council, Jason understands that the current money bail system actually extracts huge sums of money from the city’s budget.
-It costs over 2 million dollars per year just to staff a 50-person pod at our local jail.
+It costs over $2 million per year just to staff a 50-person pod at our local jail.